 The financial scope of the inventory was also a factor.
 Nationally, Unit Managers controlled about $200 million in actual net inventory.
-And to manage that inventory at the level of control that leadership required, service teams nationally had to invest tens of thousands of hours of labor time.
+To manage that inventory at the level of control that leadership required, service teams nationally had to invest tens of thousands of hours of labor time.

-But the process was manual and time consuming.
-Managers questioned the organization's prescribed balance of value and control and complained that the process took time away from important activities like interacting with customers.
+However, the process was manual and time-consuming.
+Managers questioned the organization’s prescribed balance of value and control and complained that the process took time away from important activities like interacting with customers.

-So the Agile team envisioned lightweight and efficient approaches to inventory management that will make life easier for managers and maintain the organization's quality standards for food and expense management.
+So the Agile team envisioned lightweight and efficient approaches to inventory management that would make life easier for managers and maintain the organization’s quality standards for food and expense management.